Devil505/xiaomi13solus/README.md

 Xiaomi use a fingerprint from elan tech, this model is not yet supported by libfprint but someone work on it, check [here](https://github.com/iafilatov/libfprint).

-Install the packages libfprint, fprint_demo and fprintd from this repo.
+Install the eopkg packages of libfprint, fprint_demo and fprintd I provide.

 Try `sudo fprint_demo` to test the fingerprint